marcusloy77/google-home-fpga/README.md

 - the idea here is all of these are either set off by buttons/sensors, or a timer that I built in, and react by lighting up leds, where wires connecting these devices would replace the leds in a real scenario

-My favourite section of code in this project was probably the temperature controller - firstly, it doesn't rely on the button debouncer, which is a tiny bit janky, and secondly, it has a very smooth response time and settings - demo video of all features i linked here
+My favourite section of code in this project was probably the temperature controller - firstly, it doesn't rely on the button debouncer, which is a tiny bit janky, and secondly, it has a very smooth response time and settings, thirdly it utilizes the lcd screen, which was probably the hardest output to work with